joakimunge/denoliver/README.md

 ---

-**Denoliver** is a small, zero config static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.
+**Denoliver** is a small, zero config dev & static file server with live reloading written in TypeScript for Deno intended for prototyping and Single Page Applications.

 ## Prerequisites